Strong LensIng and Cluster Evolution (SLICE) with JWST: Early Results, Lens Models, and High-Redshift Detections: Strong Lensing Mass Modeling

-Regardless of the algorithm used, all strong lens modeling techniques attempt to find a foreground mass distribution that satisfies the lens equation everywhere in the field, and reproduces the observed locations of multiple images of each background source.
-The multiple images are therefore used as constraints in the lens modeling process.
-Multiple images are identified in the imaging data, usually by eye, owing to their similarity to each other.
-Since lensing is wavelength-invariant, counter images should have the same colors (unless they are contaminated by foreground sources or obscured by dust).
-The morphology of two counter images should be the same, after accounting for their different distortions, magnifications, and parity.
-Finally, the parity (e.g., mirroring) should be consistent with expectation from strong lensing geometry.
-Spectroscopy may solidify the identification of arc candidates as counter-images of each other.
-In a few cases, multiple images of the same background source were identified spectroscopically in integral field unit (IFU) observations of the entire lensing field, such as VLT/MUSE \citep{bacon2010}.
+Counter-images and arc candidates are verified through spectroscopy.
+In a few cases, multiple images of the same background source were identified spectroscopically in integral field unit (IFU) observations of the entire lensing field, such as with the Multi-Unit Spectroscopic Explorer (MUSE) on the Very Large Telescope (VLT) \citep{bacon2010}.
 These identifications may or may not have an optical counterpart at the depth of the \jwst/\hst~imaging.
-The superior resolution of space-based imaging allows for identification and mapping of structure within multiple images, and mapping this substructure from one image to another.
-Substructure is most often in the form of emission clumps, but can also be distinct dust lanes, spiral arms, or other features.
+The superior resolution of space-based imaging allows for identification and mapping of structure within multiple images, and for mapping this substructure from one image to another.
+Substructure is most often in the form of emission clumps, but can also be distinct dust lanes, spiral arms, or other features \citep[e.g.][]{grillo2016, bergamini2023a,lagattuta2023}.
 Where identified, the substructure can be used to increase the number of constraints. \autoref{tab.MultipleImages} tabulates the multiple images that were identified in each of the clusters presented in this paper.
-Where available, we list the spectroscopic, photometric or model-optimized redshift, and multiple clumps within each image.
+Where available, we list the spectroscopic, photometric, or model-optimized redshift, and multiple clumps within each image.